 On September 2, 1858, a team of surveyors stood at what is now the center point of Seattle’s Wedgwood business district on 35th Ave NE at NE 85th Street.
 The survey team of the year 1858 consisted of two chain carriers (men with a measuring device like that used to measure yardage in football games), two ax men who helped chop through underbrush, and the leader of the team listed as compass man, William H. Carlton.

 Carlton’s hand-written field notes tell that the men set a post at this intersection because it was an important marker as they walked the east-west line between Township 25 which had already been surveyed from downtown Seattle out northward as far as 85th, and Township 26 which Carlton’s team surveyed in 1858 to 1859.
 That line between the two townships is now NE 85th Street.

 This blog post will tell why NE 85th Street is an important line and why the two halves of Seattle’s Wedgwood neighborhood, north and south of NE 85th Street, are somewhat different.

 Wedgwood centers itself in the 1950s

 The Wedgwood neighborhood has a commercial district along the north-south arterial of 35th Ave NE as a result of zoning decisions made in the 1950s by the Seattle City Planning Commission about where businesses could be built.
-The regulations required that businesses be clustered at the major intersections rather than spread out along 35th Ave NE, so stores were built at the intersections of NE 75th, 85th, and 95th Streets.
+The regulations required that businesses be clustered at the major intersections rather than spread out along 35th Ave NE.
+For this reason stores were built only at the intersections of NE 75th, 85th, and 95th Streets.

 Along with the business district, Wedgwood’s concept of itself as a distinct neighborhood also developed gradually, especially during the 1940s and 1950s with the work of Albert Balch who built houses in land plats named Wedgwood.
-The first Wedgwood was between NE 80th to 85th Streets on the west side of 35th Ave NE.
+The first cluster of Wedgwood houses was between NE 80th to 85th Streets on the west side of 35th Ave NE.